A strong person accepts both compliments and criticism. Graciously knowing that it takes both sun and rain for a flower to grow.

 When I was a teenager I found it very difficult to accept any level of constructive criticism.
 At the time all I could hear was words of critique.
 Now that I’m a little older and a little wiser I can notice that I’m truly growing as a person.
 I now understand and accept constructive criticism and use it to develop and improve myself.

-Part of loving yourself means allowing yourself to grow and mature.
-To learn and understand, to help others and allow others to help you.
+To love yourself you also have to accept constructive criticism.
+Part of loving yourself means allowing yourself to grow and mature, to learn and understand, to help others and allow others to help you.

 At the end of the day, it is up to you how you respond to constructive criticism.
 You can choose to grow from it or you can choose to dwell on it.
 Now and again (if you’re like me) you might just need a little time to